lpmi-13/tcpdump-mystery/README.md

 ## The Mystery

-Something is wrong with our nice shiny webserver serving content at `localhost:3000`...it looks like it's really sluggish, and so it might be a good idea to se if it's experiencing super high traffic.
+Something is wrong with our nice shiny webserver serving content at `localhost:3000`...it looks like it's really sluggish, and so it might be a good idea to see if it's experiencing super high traffic.

 ### Finding our interface